avatarlinken/QCoo-Code/README.md

 5.Why the QCoo doesn't work?

+ANS: Notice first :that you did not update firmware with the wrong brunch,if you got your Qcoo after year 2018,We can make sure that

+you got the BMG160 version.Now please download the BMG160 brunch for updating your Qcoo.

-ANS: if you have try your best on solving the problem and did't get it clear, you can email support@geekplay.cc for help.
+if you have try your best on solving the problem and did't get it clear, you can email support@geekplay.cc for help.